 Monitoring Cluster-wide GPU Metrics#

-SkyPilot provides native integration with Nvidia DCGM to surface real-time GPU metrics directly in the SkyPilot dashboard.
+SkyPilot provides native integration with NVIDIA DCGM to surface real-time GPU metrics directly in the SkyPilot dashboard.

 GPU metrics dashboard